caigun/GAN-Based-Handwriting-Generative-Model/README.md

 python eval_demo.py --config ./configs/gan_image.yml --ckpt ./pretrained/ckpt.pth --mode style
 ```

-change the newly trained model after `--ckpt` to the directory of the new `.pth` file.
+Change the newly trained model after `--ckpt` to the directory of the new `.pth` file.